mxcul1/ROP-for-noobs-by-noobs/README.md

 1. pattc 500.
-  Step 2: r + copy + paste pattern and watch the program SIGSEGV
+2: r + copy + paste pattern and watch the program SIGSEGV